 To register, visit our neufeldinstitute.org course page.
 The Self-Paced Study format is currently delivered via the Neufeld Virtual Campus.
 It includes the same main course components as the Scheduled Class format (Dr. Neufeld's video lectures, supplementary course materials, study guide, Discussion Forum with course assistant, and a course certificate).
 Instead of participating in the weekly online faculty-facilitated support sessions, students view previously recorded support classes and study at their own pace.

-This material is relevant to anyone who is involved or will be involved with teenagers: parents, grandparents, teachers, counselors, youth workers, family workers, therapists, social workers, and psychologists.
+This material is relevant to anyone who is involved or will be involved with teenagers: parents, grandparents, teachers, counsellors, youth workers, family workers, therapists, social workers, psychologists.

 This course can be used for professional development for teachers, continuing education for helping professionals, and staff training for youth programs.